Graduate Division

 • 3 Recommendations from academic and/or professional referees.

 • Recommendations from professors who are familiar with your work are preferred.
 We will also accept letters written by supervisors who have observed your work in the human service field or research activities.
-We discourage letters from co-workers, friends, family members, and members of the clergy (unless they supervised your work).
+We discourage letters from co-workers, friends, family members, clients, therapists and members of the clergy (unless they supervised your work).

 • Once you request your letters in the electronic system, your letter writers will be sent an email and instructions on how to use the electronic letters of recommendation system.
 They will be asked to upload a letter of recommendation and also be instructed to evaluate your academic aptitude and suitability for a career in counseling.